dawnlarsson/dawning-canvas/README.md

 > This repo is early & experimental

 Extremely easy to use, cross-platform rendering backend & windowing with reasonable defaults.
+This aims to provide all the basics to kickstart engines, frameworks, or other tools or applications with the lowest possible barrier to entry without compromising on speed or bloat.

 **Goals:**
 - Single file pure C
-- Zero Build system, dependencies, complex setup or config
+- Zero: build system, dependencies, complex setup or config
-- Multi-windowed rendering
+- Multi-window rendering
 - Extremely lightweight & low overhead

 ## Platform Status